 Chances are the bar you’re going to this week will have Patrón.
 You may have to pay extra for it — that’s fine.
 Even if you’re very familiar with this premium tequila, it’s nice to have around (and it’s additive-free, which isn’t as common as you think).
 We’ll stick with the silver (citrus, agave, pepper … it’s a nice, bright combo of flavors and aromas), but Gran Patrón Smoky is an interesting tequila take on mezcal.

-Not only did Corazón win World’s Best Tequila at this year’s World Tequila Awards, it hails from a female-owned distillery headed up by a female distiller.
+Not only did Corazón win World’s Best Tequila at last year’s World Tequila Awards, it hails from a female-owned distillery headed up by a female distiller.
 Does the Reposado match the hype?
 It features nice flavors of cooked agave, cinnamon and vanilla, falling a bit more toward an añejo.
 It’s rich and pleasant.

 Not all extra-aged tequilas lack character.
 Here, El Tesoro blends four- and five-year tequilas in old bourbon barrels to realize a delicate sipping tequila that delivers sweet and smoky notes in perfect lockstep.
 It works equally well as a pre-dinner palate cleanser or the perfect pairing with dessert, and at $99, represents great value.

-Spending 12-18 months in virgin white oak barrels, this strangely named spirit — perhaps a nod to the company’s origins as an infused tequila — took home the best añejo at the 2020 San Francisco World Spirits Competition (in spite of its surprising Colorado backstory, the tequila now works with a fourth-generation, female-owned distillery that’s the second-oldest tequila distillery in the world).
+Spending 12-18 months in virgin white oak barrels, this strangely named spirit — perhaps a nod to the company’s origins as an infused tequila — took home the best añejo at the 2020 San Francisco World Spirits Competition (in spite of its name and Colorado backstory, the tequila works with a fourth-generation, female-owned distillery that’s the second-oldest tequila distillery in the world).
 Not as heavy or sweet as other aged tequilas, this is a refined take on agave that veers more toward Cognac or wine.

 The Camarena family has been distilling tequila since 1937.
 Fun story: This line of additive-free tequilas was actually recommended to me, on the sly, by another tequila brand on this list.
 I can see why: The blanco is citrusy and grassy, and it features a slight minerality and even a hint of cloves — it’s exceptionally bright and the mouthfeel is exquisite.
 And if you can somehow find their 6-Year Extra Añejo, by all means, buy a bottle.

 There’s a lot of heritage here: Lunazul was founded by Francisco Beckmann, a seventh-generation descendent of Jose Antonio de Cuervo.
 And the brand’s big selling point is to keep things affordable ($20 is a starting point for these expressions).
 Their El Humoso bottle, which gets its campfire element from smoked mesquite wood, is part of a small but growing trend in the tequila business to make things a bit smoky (but not quite like mezcal).

 Owned by a co-op of agave farmers and featuring a workforce that’s 80-percent female?
 That’s great, but you still have to make an interesting product … and Tanteo does.
-Loosely inspired by a cocktail from Death & Co., the founders of Tanteo decided to make their tequila products infused … with the idea that you can use it as an instant base for spicy drinks.
+Loosely inspired by a cocktail from Death & Co., the founders of Tanteo decided to make their tequila products infused, with the idea that you can use it as an instant base for spicy drinks.
 The jalapeño is a standout, and interestingly, their non-infused blanco is about as good as you can get in the category.
 A full overview of their history, along with recipes, can be found here.

 Claiming to be the first tequila to isolate terpenes in raw agave and maintain those properties throughout the distillation — which may contribute to “mood-lifting and energy-boosting attributes” (you’ll have to judge) — El Sativo can still be enjoyed like any other tequila (plus, it’s kosher, organic and vegan).
-The SFWSC winner for best blanco in 2020 features a peppery, fruity kick of agave, and certainly put me in a good mood.
+The SFWSC winner for best blanco in 2020 features a peppery, fruity kick of agave, and certainly puts me in a good mood.

 Recently relaunched and inspired by lucha libre masked wrestlers, this modestly-priced line of tequilas features Reposado- and Anejo-aged expressions that rested in French white oak barrels that once held the wines of Puligny Montrachet.
 Interesting, but we’re here for the 55% ABV Distill-Proof Blanco Tequila, a surprisingly sweet and unsurprisingly robust spirit that should be your base for any tequila cocktail.